Last Updated on

 - Submit your WordPress site to Google Webmaster Tools.
 Verify your site (or a blog) and add your sitemap.
 This will tell Google to index your website, which will boost your search engine rankings.

-- Install essential WordPress plugins.
-Options like Jetpack, Akismet, and WordPress SEO by Yoast are just a few of the plugins you’ll want to consider.
-You’ll want to explore other plugins that will expand your sites capabilities, but with so many different options for social media icons, newsletter plugins, and more, it will depend on the type of look and features you want on your site.
+- Install important WordPress plugins Options like Jetpack, Akismet, and WordPress SEO by Yoast are just a few of the plugins you’ll want to consider.
+You’ll want to explore other plugins that will expand the capabilities of your site, but with so many different options for social media icons, newsletter plugins, and more, it will depend on the type of look and features you want on your site.